 Image credit: Henry Meynell Rheam [Public domain], via Wikimedia Commons

 For students across the world, and especially at Berkeley, sleep seems to be a commodity that is scarce.
 I know that many of us are willing to risk hygiene, public embarrassment, as well as a healthy social life for the chance to eliminate a couple hours of sleep debt.
 It’s interesting how people speak colloquially about sleep in such economic terms, and you have to admit – the idea of sleep as being a consumable resource with a daily requirement is appealing.
 The ability to “go into debt” by not getting enough sleep, as well as having the opportunity to “repay ones debt” by sleeping more than our daily requirement, are all concepts that our society, ever obsessed with quantitative data, are happy to embrace.
 However, is there validity to this school of thought, or is it simply an ever too simple reduction of a physiological process?
-Our knowledge of sleep is extremely limited.
+According to Each Nigh, our knowledge of sleep is extremely limited; therefore, we should get some help .
 In an interview with National Geographic’s, Dr. William Dement, co-discoverer of REM sleep and co-founder of Stanford Sleep Medicine Center says “As far as I know, the only reason we need to sleep that is really, really solid is because we get sleepy.”

 What we do know, is the obvious: researchers have published results in the journal Sleep that “cumulative increase in performance lapses across days of sleep restriction”.
 The presence of a collective sleep debt is obvious, but is it possible to pay it all back?
 Does our body work as a literal bank, where if we are 10 hours in debt, we will continue to feel its effects in the future?As it turns out, this question is much more difficult to answer.